 The University's EndNote licence requires you to remove Desktop EndNote when you leave the University.
 To continue using it you will need to purchase your own licence directly from Clarivate using this link:

 Alternatively you could synchronise your desktop library with an EndNote online account and use that instead.
-Or export the references to use in another reference management system.
+Or export the references to use in another reference management system (see our FAQ in the section on 'Moving references to/from other packages'.